This probably comes as no great shock, but divorce can be expensive.

 If hidden assets are not divulged, it can impact the settlement, but there are ways to search for clandestine holdings.
 You can check recent tax records for inconsistencies, look at bank accounts for expenditures you didn’t know about, examine brokerage statements for stocks and bonds, and more.

 Make sure your financial records are up to date and organized.
 Know what you have, what your spouse has, where money is owed, and gather as much information as you can.
-Not only will this streamline your side of the equation, it will make it easier to spot any irregularities from your spouse.
+Not only will this streamline your side of the equation, but it will also make it easier to spot any irregularities from your spouse.

 These are just a few possible pitfalls that can swallow up your finances and put a serious hurting on your financial status as you move forward with your life.
 Divorce is difficult, and it is an emotional time where you juggle any number of issues.
 Things can fall through the cracks if you’re not paying attention, and it will be in your best interest to be as focused and detail-oriented as possible.
 Your financial future may depend on your vigilance.